strimzi/strimzi-kafka-oauth/README.md

 Local validation reduces network traffic and improves throughput, while still allowing the broker to detect signing key changes.

-Key aspects of this behaviour:
+Key aspects of this behavior:

 *Local verification*